armory/docs/content/en/cd-as-a-service/tasks/deploy/traffic-management/linkerd.md

 ---
-title: Configure Traffic Management Using LinkerD
+title: Configure Traffic Management Using Linkerd
-linkTitle: LinkerD
+linkTitle: Linkerd
 description: >
-  Configure your Armory CD-as-a-Service deployment to use LinkerD for traffic management.
+  Configure your Armory CD-as-a-Service deployment to use Linkerd for traffic management.
 aliases:
   - /cd-as-a-service/tasks/deploy/traffic-management/
 ---